-As mentioned above, a data warehouse consists of data extracted from transactional systems and quantitative metrics to support the analytics of performance and business status.
-A data warehouse requires a highly structured data model to define which data is loaded into the data warehouse and which data is not.
+As mentioned above, data warehouses consist of data extracted from transactional systems and quantitative metrics to support the analytics of performance and business status.
+Data warehouses require a highly structured data model to define which data is loaded into the data warehouse and which data is not.

-In a data lake, all kind of data from the source system is loaded.
-Including data sources that may be denied in data warehouses, such as web server logs, sensor data, social network activity, text and images, etc.
+In data lakes, all kinds of data from the source system are loaded including data sources that may be denied in data warehouses, such as web server logs, sensor data, social network activity, text and images, etc.

-A data lake can even store data that is currently not in use but might be used in the future.
+Data lakes can even store data that is currently not in use but might become helpful in the future.
 This is made possible by low-cost storage solutions such as Hadoop.

-Data warehouse applies the “Schema on Write” approach, which means its model is highly structured for the main purpose of reporting.
+Data warehouses apply the “Schema on Write” approach, which means its model is highly structured for the main purpose of reporting.
 In details, this process requires a considerable amount of time to analyse data sources, understand business processes, and filing data, result in a predefined system for data storing.

-Since a data warehouse is a highly structured repository, it is laborious to make changes to the structure according to business’s needs.
-The changing process requires lots of complex processes, thus making it slow and expensive.
+Since data warehouses are a highly structured repository, they are laborious to make changes to the structure according to the business’ needs.
+The changing process requires lots of complex processes, thus, making it slow and expensive.

-A data warehouse, which is familiar to businesses and users, easily fulfils business’s operation needs, namely their performance report, metrics or data statistic.
+Data warehouses, which are familiar to businesses and users, easily fulfil businesses’ operation needs, namely their performance reports, metrics or data statistics.
 Provided its well-structured, easy-to-use and mainly aimed to answer user’s questions, the data warehouse meets the needs of operational stages.

-A data lake is more suited with users who do deep analysis – data scientists.
-Given the broad data types, they are able to mash up many different types of data and come up with entirely new questions to be answered.
+A data lake is more suited to users who are tasked with deep analysis – such as data scientists.
+Given the broad data types, they can mash up many different types of data and come up with entirely new questions to be answered.

 Who should use data lakes?

-It is definite that both technologies would continue to evolve.
-And chances are, providers would come up with a hybrid solution with the aim to make data utilisation faster, more scalable and more reliable.
+Both technologies will continue to evolve.
+And chances are, providers would come up with a hybrid solution to make data utilisation faster, more scalable and more reliable.